mkuthan/mkuthan.github.io/_posts/2016-03-11-spark-application-assembly.md

 You can configure many aspects of SBT Assembly Plugin like custom merge strategy but I found that it's much easier to keep the defaults and follow the plugin conventions.
-And what is even more important you don't have to change defaults to get correct, deployable application binary assembled by the plugin.
+And what's even more important you don't have to change defaults to get correct, deployable application binary assembled by the plugin.

 ## Provided dependencies scope